kubrickfr/avsc-wiki/Advanced-usage.md

 ## Schema evolution

-Schema evolution enables a type to deserialize data written by another (compatible, as defined by Avro's [schema resolution rules][schema-resolution]) type.
+Schema evolution enables a type to deserialize binary data written by another (compatible, as defined by Avro's [schema resolution rules][schema-resolution]) type.
 This is done via [`createResolver`][create-resolver-api] (see the API for usage and an example).
 Resolvers are particularly useful when we are only